 Flexible Fuel Vehicles

 Flexible fuel vehicles (FFVs) have an internal combustion engine and are capable of operating on gasoline and any blend of gasoline and ethanol up to E85 (or flex fuel).
-E85 is a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season), or a mixture of the two.
-According to the U.S. Energy Information Administration, there are more than 10.6 million FFVs on U.S. roads today.
-However, many flex fuel vehicle owners don't realize their car is an FFV and that they have a choice of fuels to use.
+E85 is a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season.
+According to IHS Automotive, there are nearly 20 million FFVs in the United States.
+Because flex fuel vehicles are factory made and are capable of operating on gasoline and gasoline-ethanol blends, many vehicle owners don't realize their car is an FFV and that they have a choice of fuels to use.
 Visit Fueleconomy.gov to learn how to identify an FFV or use the Alternative Fuel and Advanced Vehicle Search to find current FFV models.